-If we are unable to successfully expand, develop and retain our sales force, our revenues may decline, our future revenue growth may be limited and our expenses may increase.
+If we are unable to successfully expand, develop and retain our sales force and maintain our independent sales agent network, our revenues may decline, our future revenue growth may be limited and our expenses may increase.

-As of March 31, 2005, we employ 28 regional sales managers and more than 400 sales representatives.
-We are highly dependent on our regional sales managers to generate our revenues.
+As of June 30, 2005, we employ 30 regional sales managers and utilize a network of over 450 independent sales agents.
+We are highly dependent on our regional sales managers and independent sales agents to generate our revenues.
 We have recently significantly increased our sales force and expect to further increase our sales force during 2005, although more modestly than the recent growth in the sales force.
 Our ability to build and develop a strong sales force will be affected by a number of factors, including:

-- our ability to attract, integrate and motivate sales personnel; - our ability to effectively train our sales force; - the ability of our sales force to sell an increased number of products; - the length of time it takes new sales personnel to become productive; - the competition we face from other companies in hiring and retaining sales personnel; - our ability to effectively manage a multi-location sales organization; - our ability to enter into agreements with prospective members of our sales force on commercially reasonable terms; and - our ability to get our independent sales agencies, who may sell products of multiple companies, to commit the necessary resources to effectively market and sell our products.
+- our ability to attract, integrate and motivate sales personnel; - our ability to effectively train our sales force; - the ability of our sales force to sell an increased number of products; - the length of time it takes new sales personnel to become productive; - the competition we face from other companies in hiring and retaining sales personnel; - our ability to effectively manage a multi-location sales organization; - our ability to enter into agreements with prospective members of our sales force on commercially reasonable terms; and

+• our ability to get our independent sales agencies, who may sell products of multiple companies, to commit the necessary resources to effectively market and sell our products.